 Despite its importance P terrestrial limitation has been rare in Earth system modelling.
 The effect of P in tropical forest may be the key to better represent the vegetation biomass and the response to CO_2 fertilization.
-The lack of P observational data is in partly responsible for the difficulty of simulating P limitation in Earth system models (Spafford and MacDougall
+The lack of P observational data is in partly responsible for the difficulty of simulating P limitation in Earth system models (Spafford and MacDougall , 2021).

-- 75 , 2021).
 However, several studies have attempted to provide reliable global P datasets (Yang et al. , 2013; Hartmann et al. , 2014; He et al. , 2021) that could be use to develop more accurate models.
 Furthermore, many studies have shown that the inclusion of P into ESM structures is possible and that it improves the representation of vegetation biomass in tropical regions (Wang et al. , 2007, 2010; Goll et al. , 2012, 2017; Fleischer et al. , 2019; Thum et al. , 2019; Yang et al. , 2019; Wang et al. , 2020; Nakhavali et al. , 2021).

-The addition of nutrient limitation has been observed to mainly effect the capacity of vegetation - 80 to uptake carbon (Wang et al., 2010; Goll et al., 2017; Wang et al., 2020).
-Therefore, the accumulation of carbon in the atmosphere is enhanced, leading to increases of temperature in simulations.
-This temperature changes are likely to have some impact to variables sensitive to atmospheric temperature changes.
-Furthermore, the decrease of vegetation biomass affects variables affected by the distribution and composition of plant functional types, as changes in terrestrial albedo. - Intermediate complexity Earth system models, have a lower spatial representation, and model structures that have been intentionally simplified in one or more ways.
+Intermediate complexity Earth system models, have a lower spatial representation, and model structures that have been intentionally simplified in one or more ways.
 This simplification allows for long-term simulations that are typically not feasible in higher complexity models.
 This class of model is not suitable for studying processes at small spatial scales.
 Hence, they are used in research questions that require large spatial and temporal scales (Weber , 2010).
-Current generation Earth system models are or have already developed nutrient limitation to their model structure (e.g., Community Land Model (Lawrence et al. , 2019), Joint UK Land Environment Simulator (Clark et al. , 2011), Community Atmosphere-Biosphere Land Exchange - 90 model (Haverd et al., 2018), Australian Community Climate and Earth System Simulator (Ziehn et al., 2020)).
+Current generation Earth system models are or have already developed nutrient limitation to their model structure.
 While CN models are more common CNP models remains to be rarer.
-However, P cycles have been suggested to be included into Earth system model for its importance in tropical regions (Wang et al., 2010; Goll et al., 2012).
+However, P cycles have been suggested to be included into Earth system model for its importance in tropical regions (Wang et al. , 2010; Goll et al. , 2012).
 The first attempt to include nutrient limitation in the University of Victoria Earth system and climate model (UVic ESCM) was done by Wania et al. (2012) but was not included in the current publically available version of the model due to the need of further improvement.
-We aim to
+Hence, here we intent to improve the current state of the previous N cycle, develop a new P cycle and couple CNP in the UVic ESCM, in order to improve the carbon feedbacks projections.